apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

     of your queues and the size and number of your messages.
 Use the JVM arguments `-Xms` and `-Xmx` to set server available RAM.
 We recommend setting them to the same high value.

+    When under periods of high load, it is likely that Artemis will be generating and destroying lots of objects.
+This can result in a build up of stale objects.
+    To reduce the chance of running out of memory and causing a full GC (which may introduce pauses and unintentional behaviour), it is recommended that the max heap size (`-Xmx`) for the JVM is set at least to 5 x the `global-max-size` of the broker.
+    As an example, in a situation where the broker is under high load and running with a `global-max-size` of 1GB, it is recommended the the max heap size is set to 5GB.

 -   Aggressive options.
 Different JVMs provide different sets of JVM tuning parameters, for the Sun Hotspot JVM the full list of options